 While it can oftentimes be painfully annoying to comply with every government regulation out there, a large part for all the new rules (you know, programs like MIPS) are to make a stronger and more unified healthcare system.
 Not only are healthcare practices require to make some changes, but technology providers are as well.
 That means only the best and most modern software providers will last and you'll be able to choose from the best software left standing to help you get the job done.

 Wide Access to Knowledge and Advice

-Running a healthcare buisness is a lot of hard work from providing patient care to managing employees to marketing your business and checking off all your legal check boxes.
-In today's modern buisness world, no OD is left alone in their struggles of running a business.
-The Internet has created countless opportunites for collaborative work to help you learn valuable information from others.
-Whether you're reading popular industry blogs or paticipating in conversations across social media forums you have easy access to a wide network of peers and business professionals to bounce ideas off of and gain new insights from.
+Running a healthcare business is a lot of hard work from providing patient care to managing employees to marketing your business and checking off all your legal check boxes.
+In today's modern business world, no OD is left alone in their struggles of running a business.
+The internet has created countless opportunities for collaborative work to help you learn valuable information from others.
+Whether you're reading popular industry blogs or participating in conversations across social media forums you have easy access to a wide network of peers and business professionals to bounce ideas off of and gain new insights from.

 Keep up your small business tactics with our handy ebook.

 Editor's Note: This was originally published in Nov 2016 and updated for richness in Nov 2021.